valyu-network/valyu-did/README.md

 ## Getting Started 🚀

 ### Dependencies 🧰
 This project heavily relies on the Veramo framework, which is crucial for managing the lifecycle of decentralized identifiers and their associated cryptographic operations.
-Dor more details on Veramo, please visit their [official documentation](https://veramo.io/docs/basics/introduction)
+For more details on Veramo, please visit their [official documentation](https://veramo.io/docs/basics/introduction)

 ### Prerequisites 📋